kpratikshak/aws-terraform-ci-cd-testing/README.md

 Source: CodePipeline fetches the latest source code from GitHub.

 Build & Test: The pipeline starts an AWS CodeBuild project, which executes a series of commands defined in the buildspec.yml file.
-This includes:

 Initializing Terraform.